 Bat Removal and Prevention, Inc. is obviously a Wildlife Control company specializing in the removal of bats in homes and businesses.
 Our expertise in chip manufacturing is only on the consumption end.
 The work we do is pretty similar from location to location, the questions we get are not.
 A recent inquiry we received is related to bat guano and Doritos chips.
 The question goes like this, “Is there bat poop in Doritos”?

 Well for questions that have seemingly obvious answers, we have discovered over the years, those obvious answers are the correct ones.
 But on this one we wondered, is it?
 A knee jerk reaction is, NO WAY!
 Come on, man!
 Of course they don’t.
 So in a mad dash to lovingly prove someone wrong, we discovered the following information related to this issue and it might just surprise you.

 - First, the confusion in some part is due to terminology.
-There are common ingredients in many food products called guanine which sounds and looks a lot like guano.
+There are common ingredients in many food products called guanine which sounds and looks a lot like guano, which is the term used for bat feces.
 Guano and guanine are often the root of much of the confusion simply because of the similarities.

 - Another term is guanylate which comes from guanylic acid which is an active ingredient in Doritos.
 This term is also confused as being a root derivative of the term bat feces (guano).

 These two terms, rightly understood, clear up a majority of the problems.
 But does that put the issue of bat guano in Doritos to rest?
 Well, it wouldn’t be a fun blog post if it did, so in an effort to gross you out, we would like to add a major reason why bat guano “may” be in Doritos.